tiiiecherle/osx_install_config/README.md

 5	Network Configuration
 -----
-As there were a lot of problems in earlier macOS versions with network configurations, especially wifi, this script deletes all locations and adds them in a new clean configuration file.
+As there were a lot of problems in earlier macOS versions with network configurations, especially wifi, this script deletes all locations and adds them as a new clean configuration file.

-Adjust to your needs and run it.
+The script can be run with profiles - to be usable on multiple macs - or standalone.
+More information can be found in the comments inside the script and in the example profile.
+To run the script with a profile copy the example profile and name it `network_profile_USER.txt`.
+Change USER to your logged in macOS username.

 If you want to reset your complete network configuration run the following commands in the terminal before running the script.